seroche/payment-gateway-api/README.md

 6. Adds the `Production` tag to this image
 7. Starts the production deployment by creating a new Task definitions and forcing a new deployment in the associated service

-Note: Both `XXX.json` and `XXX.json` are designed to be processed by a script replacing available variables (%XXX%) and calling the AWS CLI.
-A better option could be to use a CloudFormation template.
+Note: Both `XXX.json` and `XXX.json` need to be processed by a script replacing available variables (%XXX%) and then calling the `AWS CLI`.
+Another option could be to use a CloudFormation template.

+Note 2: In this CI, we use another PWS script to run all tests and merge the new code to master.

 ### Docker

-Docker images are build using the `dockerfile` and `buildspec.yml` provided in this repository.
+Docker images are built using the `dockerfile` and `buildspec.yml` files provided in this repository.

-- `builspec.yml` contains the commands to run the `docker build` command and push the created image to an ECR respository. `CodeBuild` relies on this file to build the source code
+- `builspec.yml` is an `AWS CodeBuild` file containing all commands to build/push some code.
+In our case, it runs the `docker build` command and push the created image to an ECR respository
 - `Dockerfile` contains all the steps required to build a new image

-Eventually two files are returned as artifacts:

-1. definition.uat.json contains the path to the docker image to use in Staging (image tag = staging)
-2. definition.prd.json contains the path to the docker image to use in Production (image tag = production)

 ## Improvements

 - Supports 3D Secure
 - Supports more payment methods
-- Persists data in a NoSQL/tradition database.
-Currently we use a InMemoryCache to persist data
+- Persists data in a NoSQL/traditional database.
+Currently we use persist data in memory
-- Deploy API and associated infrastructure with CloudFormation template
+- Deploy API and associated infrastructure elements with CloudFormation template